Key Takeaways

 Because a statutory merger is a complex process, it can take months to fully complete.
 However, the extended timeline gives both companies the chance for due diligence and to fully understand what the merger means.
 Concerns about share value could further slow down the process.
 All shareholders have appraisal rights and can order an appraisal to ensure that they receive fair market value for their owned shares.

-If you need help with statutory company issues, you can post your legal job on UpCounsel's marketplace.
+If you need help with what is statutory company, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.